The University of Texas at Austin, PhD, Counseling Psychology

 Fellowship, Pediatric Neuropsychology, Dell Children’s Medical Center/Dell Medical School

-William A. Schraegle, PhD, is a licensed neuropsychologist in the Comprehensive Pediatric Epilepsy Center within UT Health Austin Pediatric Neurosciences at Dell Children’s.
+William A. Schraegle, PhD, is a licensed pediatric neuropsychologist in the Comprehensive Pediatric Epilepsy Center within UT Health Austin Pediatric Neurosciences at Dell Children’s, a clinical partnership between Dell Children's Medical Center and UT Health Austin.
 He specializes in providing pre- and post-surgical assessments and general evaluations for children with chronic epilepsy who experience cognitive concerns.
 Additionally, Dr. Schraegle is an assistant professor in the Dell Medical School Department of Neurology.

 Dr. Schraegle earned his doctorate degree in counseling psychology with a sub-specialization in neuropsychology at The University of Texas at Austin.
 He completed an internship in clinical psychology with a specialty focus in pediatric neuropsychology at the Barrow Neurological Institute at Phoenix Children’s Hospital and a two-year postdoctoral fellowship in pediatric neuropsychology at Dell Children’s Medical Center/Dell Medical School.